neureal-dev/QBCPPCraftDemo/ReadMe.md

 solutions:
  - original: solution provided in QB repository
  - optimized: solution with optimized lambda function
- - custom solution with strong typization and memory layout
+ - custom solution with strong types and memory layout

 test:
- - number of execution / size of the initial array
+ - number of lookups / size of the initial array

 ## Other considerations
 - collection and record type intended to be flexible and adjustable